Gumbo64/sm64-crypto/readme.md

 ## Summary
 This project manages a blockchain (perhaps a cryptocurrency in future) where instead of mining, players play Mario 64 to create blocks.
 At the moment it has the sm64 mining/evaluating, the blockchain itself, networking, and consensus.

+To mine a block, you must obtain 1 star.
+So you need to go to the top of bobomb battlefield's mountain and defeat king Bobomb

 ## Installation
 Before you begin, ensure you have the following:
 - **SM64 z64**: Ensure that you legally obtain a US copy of the game as a z64 file.